shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ## Parallel Team Workflow

-Tool teams build and maintain MCP servers; goal teams design agent experiences.
-Tools are automatically discovered—adding a new tool is as simple as registering a new MCP server endpoint, with no redeployment or deep integration required.

 1. **Goal Team: Define & Send Requirement**
    Prepare a structured MCP server/tool requirement document (as shown in the documentation standards above).